satyamkmr22/MOF_RFR/README.md

 ## Project Overview

 This project focuses on evaluating over 7000 Metal-Organic Frameworks (MOFs) for their suitability in an adsorption refrigeration cycle utilizing propane as the working fluid.
-The primary objective is to determine which MOFs exhibit the highest Coefficient of Performance (COP), indicating optimal efficiency in this application.
+The primary objective is to determine which MOFs exhibit the highest Coefficient of Performance (COP), indicating optimal efficiency in this application and to minimize the computational cost.

 ## Methodology